Friday, January 14, 2011

 Battle of Cedar Creek

-Two cousins, Mary and Mollie Bell, fought for the Confederacy as Pvts.
+Two adolescent farm girls from Virginia, cousins Mary and Mollie Bell, fought for the Confederacy as Pvts.
 Bob Martin and Tom Parker.
-They enlisted in the cavalry company, were captured by Union forces and were rescued by John Hunt Morgan's men.
-They next enlisted in the 36th Virginia Infantry.
+They enlisted a cavalry regiment under the command of Confederate General Jubal Early.